Vietjet Air opens new air routes to India | Business | Vietnam+ (VietnamPlus)

 Vietjet Air is currently operating four air routes to India, connecting Hanoi and HCM City with New Delhi and Mumbai.

-The move aims to meet the increasing demand for both personal and business travel between the two countries and regions, said Vietjet Air Deputy CEO Nguyen Thanh Son./.
+The move aims to meet the increasing demand for both personal and business travel between the two countries and regions./.